-Switch promotes ethical behavior at all times and encourages its employees to talk to a direct supervisor, Switch human resources or a Switch executive when in doubt about the best course of action in a particular situation.
+Switch promotes ethical behavior at all times and encourages its employees to talk to a direct supervisor, Switch Human Resources or a Switch executive when in doubt about the best course of action in a particular situation.

 Employees are instructed to promptly report suspected violations of laws, rules, regulations, or of the Code itself.
 In most cases, a direct supervisor or Switch Human Resources will be in the best position to resolve the matter.
 If the issue persists, employees are encouraged to report the issue to Switch Legal or any Switch executive.
 Reports may be made anonymously.
 If requested, confidentiality will be maintained, subject to applicable law, regulations and legal proceedings and to the extent practicable.

 Reports submitted through the hotline described below are received and processed by our third-party independent partner, Lighthouse Services.
-These reports are documented within a web application that the head of Switch Internal Audit, Chief Legal Officer and VP of Human Resources have access to.
-Internal Audit is an independent objective department reporting directly to the Audit Committee Chair and responsible for assisting in responding to whistleblower reports.
+These reports are documented within a web application that the head of Switch Internal Audit, Chief Legal Officer and Director of Human Resources have access to.
+Internal Audit is an independent objective department responsible for assisting in responding to whistleblower reports.

-All whistleblower reports are disclosed and communicated to the Audit Committee on a quarterly basis.
+All whistleblower reports are disclosed and communicated on a quarterly basis.
 Each report outlines the type of misconduct and measures taken to address each report.
 Reports are available in English and Spanish.